Sonkhe-Shongwe/Holder/README.md

 I have typed in some stuff.

+I have made more changes to the file